Hutto04/programming-languages/Capstone Project/HarmonyCommunityCenterProject/README.md

 - We used the CDN.jsdelivr link to include JavaScript libraries.

-## Our Project Presentation Video YouTube Link:
+## Our Project Presentation Video Link:

 https://www.youtube.com/watch?v=pLMG3EmfDzQ